-You must meet with your major advisor prior to submitting the application described in 2 above.
+You must meet with your major advisor prior to submitting the application described in Step 2 above.
 If you have two majors, you should meet with both faculty advisors.
 If you hope to earn minor credit abroad, please check with the department chair of that minor department to be sure you have selected an appropriate study abroad program.
 The advisor’s role in study abroad planning is essential to a successful study abroad experience.
 Please see handout: The Role of the Advisor in Study Abroad.

 You must have all majors, minors, and interdisciplinary emphases that you plan to complete on your academic record.
 (You can declare or change your academic plans at the Academic Advising Office in Howarth 114.
 Please also refer to their website: www.pugetsound.edu/academics/advising--registrar/declare-major-select-advisor.)
 If you are unsure whether or not you will be able to complete a second major or a minor, you can drop the major or minor at a later date.
 In order to receive an accurate evaluation of study abroad courses, you will need your academic plan entered in into PeopleSoft on your Advisement Report.

 - The Transfer Evaluator will review your proposed courses and determine whether and how each course will transfer to your degree requirements, following university transfer credit policies.
-Frequently, she will need to consult with academic departments if you hope to earn major or minor credit abroad.
-She may ask you to provide a course syllabus to make a final transfer determination.
+Frequently, he will need to consult with academic departments if you hope to earn major or minor credit abroad.
+He may ask you to provide a course syllabus to make a final transfer determination.
 Upon your return, you may also need to submit the textbook and completed assignments for review as the basis of the final transfer credit evaluation.

-- You may need additional courses evaluated after your meeting with the evaluator.
+- You may need additional courses evaluated after your meeting with the Evaluator.
 If you learn of new courses later, or when you arrive at your study abroad site, email the Evaluator with the course number and titles of any new courses not yet evaluated.
 To the extent possible, please do not register for any courses unless you know whether and how the course will apply to your degree.
 Not all courses are transferable from study abroad programs and universities.
-If you are on site, your evaluation request is first priority and she will try to provide a transfer determination within a couple of work days.
+If you are on site, your evaluation request is first priority, and he will try to provide a transfer determination within a couple of work days.

 - Be sure to request from your study abroad program an official transcript to be sent to this address upon completion of the program: